 For 9th – 11th Grade

-We invite you to nominate up to eight of your 9th – 11th grade students to attend this powerful day.
+We invite you to nominate up to ten of your 9th – 11th grade students to participate in this powerful day.

 The goal of Student Leadership Day is to increase awareness about the Holocaust, genocide, and human rights, and to help participants think about lessons we can learn from the past.
-This year’s program will focus on taboo and hidden stories of human rights and atrocity.
-Students will explore how and why certain social justice issues and histories become marginalized, leading participants to work together to create action plans to “unsilence” prejudice, indifference, and injustice in their local and global communities.
+Participating students will develop and carry out an action plan to address a social justice issue in their school, community, or the wider world.

 Featured key note speaker: